danielzhangau/DECO3801-7381-Zoomers/README.md

 # DECO3801/7381
 We are team named 'We are AWESOME!!!'

-Team members: Thomas Chen, Bosheng Zhang, Jacky Xie, Eden , Jonathan Lau, Lester
+Team members: Thomas Chen, Bosheng Zhang, Junyi Xie, Eden Ke, Jonathan Lau, Lester Phua

 Problem Statement:
 Inner-city congestion remains a growing problem in today’s technological society and we need a cost-effective, ethical, and social solution.